AdobeDocs/target-learn.en/help/mobile-v4/personalize-layouts.md

 ## Conclusion

 Congratulations!
-This concludes the Adobe Target SDK 4.x for Android Tutorial.
+This concludes the main portion of the Adobe Target SDK 4.x for Android Tutorial.
 You now have the skills to implement personalization in Android apps!
 You can refer to this documentation and demo app as a reference for your future projects.

-**Next: Feature Flagging is another feature that can be implemented with Adobe Target in Android.
+Next: Feature Flagging is another feature that can be implemented with Adobe Target in Android.
 To learn about feature flagging, check out the next lesson.

 **[NEXT : "Feature Flagging" >](feature-flagging.md)**